TenthDollar/FreelancerPlatform/README.md

+❤️**# About TenthDollar**
+TenthDollar is a global freelance marketplace where startups, small businesses, and entrepreneurs can hire top talent starting at just $10.

+From developers to designers, analysts to content writers — we help you get the job done without overspending.
 # Freelance Job Board API

 A simple, open-source API for posting and browsing freelance gigs.
 Ideal for developers, startups, and agencies looking to integrate a job listing system.